The classic 2 Seater Sofa or 3 Seater Sofa leather sofa is an extremely important part of many peoples homes.

 All this information can generally be found in the tags with a coding system that’s fairly easy to decipher.

-- W – If your sofa or microfiber couch is labelled with a ‘w’, then you are free to use a water-based solution on it without causing damage.
+- W – If your sofa is labelled with a ‘w’, then you are free to use a water-based solution on it without causing damage.

-- S – Sofas labelled with an ‘s’ will be harmed by water!
-You’ll need to find a special solvent in order to treat a microfiber couch or sofa marked with an ‘s’.
+- S – Leather sofas marked with an ‘s’ will be harmed by water!
+You’ll need to find a special dry solvent cleaner to treat any material marked as cleaning code s.

 - S-W – If your suede couch has both an ‘s’ and a ‘w’, then you can use either of the above methods without hurting your sofa.